early college

 Tech-Track/Dual Credit

 Tech-Track is a federally funded program that provides a seamless transition from secondary education to post-secondary education.
-It was developed by Chattanooga State and funded in part through the Re-authorization of Carl D. Perkins Vocational and Technical Act of 2006 (Perkins IV).
-Tech-Track provides opportunities for students to receive college credit, free of charge, for approved courses completed while still in high school.
-For a complete listing of course availability, click here: https://chattanoogastate.edu/early-college/tech-track
+Tech-Track allows students to receive college credit, free of charge, for approved courses completed while still in high school.
+Click here for a complete list of course availability.

 • Pass (70%) an articulation exam created by Chattanooga State instructors